 1 Off Payment eligible for 10% Discount

-Or with 12 Monthly Installments
+Or with 12 Monthly Instalments (UK residents only)

 Student will also be required to buy their own books from the Reading List, a Massage Couch and a Student T Shirt.

 Practical Days begin at 9am or 8.30am and finish approximately 5.30pm

 Practical dates released 1 year prior to practicals

 Clinical Canine Massage Practitioner Programme

 *** Applications now accepted for 2022 start ***

 2 Years (commencing January)

 Home study & practical courses in Worcestershire